Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 IBS and IBD are both helped by elemental diets.

-• IBS is associated with an imbalance of gut flora, with SIBO often present (1; 2).
+• IBS associated with imbalance of gut flora, with SIBO often present (1; 2).

 Small intestinal bowel overgrowth or SIBO is one manifestation of a flora imbalance.